Ian Enters

 Author news

 I am delighted to be a member of the small but perfectly formed Chalk River Poets.
-The group's first booklet about Binham Priory and other Norfolk ecclesiastical centres is due out 25th May 2024.
-It will be launched that evening in the priory.
-We will read and The Walsingham Voices will sing!
+The group's first booklet about Binham Priory and other Norfolk ecclesiastical centres was launched on 25th May 2024 in the priory with readings and singing from the Walsingham Voices- lovely evening!

 BytheBook Bookshop hosted a great launch of Forms from Chaos on 25th April at the Veranda in Hunstanton.
 Champagne, tapas, reading and comments followed by a celebration of poetry through an open mic- very enjoyable.